Emperor John Alexander Woodford: Ornithology and horticulture

-By the early 1800's Woodford's incipient bibliomania and passion for orntihology had developed into an obsession which led him first into impecunity and subsequently into fraud and theft as he attempted to compile a definitive collection of illustrations of rare and exotic birds.
-In an attempt to comprehensively update, or perhaps supersede, the work of Georges-Louis Leclerc, Comte de Buffon, Woodford commmisioned hundreds of copies and studies from a number of painters and artists including Ramsay Richard Reinagle, Jean Lebrecht Reinold, Sydenham Edwards and John William Lewin.
+By the early 1800s Woodford's incipient bibliomania and passion for orntihology had developed into an obsession which led him first into impecunity and subsequently into fraud and theft as he attempted to compile a definitive collection of illustrations of rare and exotic birds.
+In an attempt to comprehensively update, or perhaps supersede, the work of Georges-Louis Leclerc, Comte de Buffon, Woodford commissioned hundreds of copies and studies from a number of painters and artists including Ramsay Richard Reinagle, Jean Lebrecht Reinold, Sydenham Edwards and John William Lewin.

 Drawing from first-hand observation of the Leverian collection, the Exeter Change Collection, the Joseph Banks Collection and the private menagerie of William V, Prince of Orange, Woodford was able to compile an exquisite and unique collection which stood at the forefront of early nineteenth-century ornithology and provided a treasure-trove for future ornithological research.
 Woodford's collection was noted as one of the major sources of John Latham's seminal and encyclopaedic General History of Birds, 1821-1828.